 On a recent trip to Amsterdam, my friend Erin and I spent a day in The Hague (Den Haag).
 I had only wanted to see the Peace Palace in the city before continuing on to Rotterdam for the afternoon.
 However, after spending most of the day in The Hague there I completely fell in love with the city and cannot wait to return!

-Looking for more day trip ideas?
-Check out this Day Trip from Boston to Salem!
+Looking for more day trip ideas from Amsterdam?
+Check out this Day Trip to Zaanse Schans!

 Getting to The Hague via Public Transportation